 What is Maamoul – Maamoul Mold

 Maamoul is a small ball or dome-shaped Middle Eastern pastry with a slightly crumbly crust that is stuffed with a sweet chewy filling.
-There are three types of traditional maamoul fillings – dates, walnuts and pistachios.
+There are three types of traditional maamoul fillings – dates, walnuts, and pistachios.
 Each of these has a different shape so even without biting into it, you can tell what the filling will be inside just by looking at the shape itself.
-Walnut filled maamouls are generally dome shaped with a rounded top, whereas the date filled versions are dome shaped with a flat top and the pistachio filled variety has an elongated oval shape.
+Walnut-filled maamoul is generally dome-shaped with a rounded top, whereas the date-filled versions are dome-shaped with a flat top and the pistachio-filled variety has an elongated oval shape.
 Very rarely, figs or almonds are also used for the filling.

-Maamouls are relatively easy to make and are often prepared and baked at home.
+Maamoul is relatively easy to make and is often prepared and baked at home.
 They are shaped using a wooden maamoul mold.
 Most Arab households will have these molds in different shapes.
-The type of filling that is going to be used will determine which shape mold will be chosen for that particular batch.

 Here’s an easy recipe for anyone who would love to try their hand at preparing a batch of delicious Arabic date cookies.

 Ingredients & Preparation

 Makes 25 Maamoul